pism/pism.github.io/overview.md

 # Why are ice sheets important?

-The ice sheets in Greenland and Antarctica are big, continent-sized glaciers and are more than two miles (more than four kilometers) thick.
-These ice sheets affect the rate at which global sea level rises.
-The question is how fast the changes can happen.
-Under global warming conditions, sea level may rise only a fraction of a meter or up to one or two meters in the next century.
-In the past, as the Earth went in and out of the ice ages, there were huge changes of tens of meters over several millenia.
-An ice-sheet flow model like PISM is part of understanding such possibilities.
+The ice sheets in Greenland and Antarctica are big, continent-sized glaciers more than three kilometers thick.
+Mass loss from glaciers and ice sheets affects global sea level, making the task of estimating their future contribution to sea-level societally relevant.
+Depending on how much global temperatures rise, sea level may rise only a fraction of a meter or up to one or two meters in the next century.
+In the past, as the Earth went in and out of the ice ages, there were huge changes of tens of meters over several millennia.
+Ice flow models like PISM are important tools to assess the range of possibile sea level rise scenarios.

 # What does an ice-sheet model do?